 Welcome to St George’s school, we are really looking forward to you joining us in September and hope you are as excited as we are.
 This area of the website is full of information that you or your parents might have about joining St George’s.
-Hopefully the below has helped answer any questions but if you still have some worries you might find it helpful to have a look at our ‘Settling In’ section.

 1. The St George’s House System

 At St George’s we run a vertical pastoral system organised into four houses: Goddard, Grant, Monk and Watts.
 All the houses are named after former headmasters and pupils linking us to the rich history and traditions of the school.
 Although they may just seem a convenient way of organising the school, in reality the houses mean a great deal to all the students and house loyalties are very keen.